kw19657/react-email-survey/README.md

 # react-email-survey
-allows clients to run email surveys on their customers and tabulates the results
+allows clients to run email surveys on their customers and tabulates the results.